Edinburgh residents sent warning letter as Hollywood film Borderland set to bring mock explosions to Capital streets

-Edinburgh residents sent warning letter as Hollywood film Borderland, featuring Star Wars actors Felicity Jones and John Boyega, set to bring mock explosions to Capital streets
+Edinburgh residents sent warning letter as Hollywood film Borderland, featuring Star Wars actor Felicity Jones, set to bring mock explosions to Capital streets

 Residents in parts of Edinburgh have been sent a letter warning them of disruption as filming for Borderland, a 1970s set revenge thriller, takes place in the Capital this weekend.

-The film stars Felicity Jones, best known for roles in Star Wars spin-off Rogue One and her Oscar-nominated turn in The Theory Of Everything, and John Boyega, who found fame internationally for his role as Finn in the Star Wars sequel trilogy films: The Force Awakens, The Last Jedi and The Rise of Skywalker.
+The film stars Felicity Jones, best known for roles in Star Wars spin-off Rogue One and her Oscar-nominated turn in The Theory Of Everything.

 Based on Dr Steven S Moyse’s true crime book, The Road to Balcombe Street, other cast members include Jack Reynor and Jodie Turner-Smith.